Probe of Generic Quantum Contextuality and Nonlocal Resources for Qubits

-In this Letter, we analytically prove that there exist the trade-off relations between local preparation contextuality and nonlocal quantum resources in qubit theory by overcoming the abovementioned key challenge.
+In this Letter, we analytically prove that there exist the trade-off relations between local preparation contextuality and bipartite entanglement or Bell nonlocality evaluated by the violation of Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{jf69prl} in qubit systems.
 By virtue of the optimal four-state set for any given single-qubit state $\rho_A$ constructed by $B_2$-orbit realizability condition, we present a faithful criterion to witness the local contextuality via the entropic uncertainty relation (EUR).
 Then we establish the trade-off relations between local preparation contextuality and nonlocal quantum resources in a shared bipartite quantum state $\rho_{AB}$, which are captured by two quantitative inequalities.
 Finally, we verify the theoretical results on solid-state superconducting systems via two independent experiments on the Quafu quantum cloud computing cluster \cite{qbac}, where the local contextuality and nonlocal quantum resources are detected synchronously.

 \textit{Preliminaries.}---Preparation contextuality \cite{rw05pra,sr07pra} establishes the impossibility of a noncontextual ontological model with preparation equivalence classes in an operational theory.
 In this case, the classical ontological model reproduces the predictions of operational quantum theory if and only if \cite{rw05pra,lc22prl} $\mathbb{P}(y|M,P)=\sum_{\lambda\in \Gamma} \xi(y|M,\lambda)\mu(\lambda|P)$, in which the probability on the left hand specifies an outcome $y$ that results from a measurement $M$ given a preparation procedure $P$ and $\lambda$ on the right hand is an ontic state in the state space $\Gamma$ with $\mu(\lambda|P)$ being a probability distribution over the ontic states for the preparation procedure and $\xi(y|M,\lambda)$ being a conditional probability distribution of the outcome $y$ resulted from the measurement $M$ on this ontic state.
 The operational equivalence of two preparation procedures is defined as $P\simeq P'\Leftrightarrow \mathbb{P}(y|M,P)=\mathbb{P}(y|M,P')$ \cite{rw05pra} for all measurements $M$ and outcomes $y$.
 Then the preparation noncontextuality in quantum theory requires that two equivalent preparations, which are related to the same density operator, must have the same distribution over the ontic state space